matteo14c/HaploCoV/README.md

 * qualifier: qualifier of the geographic entity, accepted values are: region, country or area.
 Again, refer to [Geography and places](https://haplocov.readthedocs.io/en/latest/metadata.html#geography-and-places) for more details;
 * start-date: lower limit of the interval of time on which to execute the analysis (see [Dates and time in HaploCoV](https://haplocov.readthedocs.io/en/latest/metadata.html#dates-and-time-in-haplocov));
 * end-date: upper limit of the interval of time;
 * genomic-variants: a comma separated list of files with high frequency genomic variants (see  [Genomic variants file](https://haplocov.readthedocs.io/en/latest/haplocov.html#genomic-variants-files-configuration-ii)).
 Each file is used to derive novel candidate lineages/variants compared to a reference nomenclature.
 If you do not wish to use a precomputed file, you can use the special word *custom*.
 High frequency genomic variants will be computed by HaploCoV based on your selection.
 A distinct report file (.rep) will be generated for every file in this list.
-The name of the variant file is always appended to the name of the report, i.e. if the name of your genomic variants file is \"myVar\" the name of the report will be "\_myVar.rep" if instead *custom* was used, the name will be "\_custom.rep" (see below).
+The name of the genomic variant file is always appended to the name of the report, i.e. if the name of your genomic variants file is \"myVar\" the name of the report will be "\_myVar.rep" if instead *custom* was used, the name will be "\_custom.rep" (see below).

 The file locales.txt included in this repository provides a valid example of a locales configuration file.